Xanthus1/aos_patches/README.md

 ### &#127873; 12/15/2023
 - [Hazard Mode v1](https://www.mediafire.com/file/vcat9c9bmhtdylj/AoS_HazardMode-v1.ips/file) - All candles, flames, and destructibles are replaced with damaging skulls that move in a small rectangular path.
 ### &#127873; 12/22/2023
-- [Attack Shuffle mode v1](https://www.mediafire.com/file/jyk5fvsm2jhw79c/AoS_AttackShuffleMode-v1.ips/file) - Weapon and Red soul are randomized after every time your XP changes (e.g. Killing enemies and bosses except for Graham and Julius).
+- [Attack Shuffle mode v1.1](https://www.mediafire.com/file/vdjyoyq23my0el7/AoS_AttackShuffleMode-v1_1.ips/file) - Weapon and Red soul are randomized after every time your XP changes (e.g. Killing enemies and bosses except for Graham and Julius).
 You are forced to use the weapon and red soul combo until your next XP Change.
-Red souls only cost 5 MP.
+Red souls only cost 5 MP.  (fixed Yellow soul bug with v1.1)
 - [Holiday Pickups v1](https://www.mediafire.com/file/x8qo0o165tr8ue3/AoS_HolidayPickups-v1.ips/file) - All equipment pickups in rooms show present graphics (their original graphics are shown in the menu).
 Soul canisters are replaced by Xmas trees.
 - [Holiday HUD v1.1](https://www.mediafire.com/file/xk6q3sqi5i39ngb/AoS_HolidayHUD-v1-1.ips/file) - Changes the HUD with lights for the HP and MP bars, and a Snowman.